times1623/changseok_lee_fip/README.md

-# Cho Jeongyun Final Integrated Project
+# Lee Changseok Integrated Project

 The basis of this assignment is to show portfolio pieces on a live website.